soffi/launch-a-stack/README.md

 # launch-a-stack
-quickly launch a stack of machines
+quickly launch a stack of machines in qstack